NetherlandsForensicInstitute/adb-pywrapper/CONTRIBUTING.md

 ## Releasing

 - Creating a release in GitHub automatically triggers publication on PyPI.
 Please ensure that your changes are properly documented in the release notes.
-- Semantic versioning should be used
+- Semantic versioning should be used.
 - The tag should be of the form v{version}.